tytydraco/yessleep/out/I_killed_myself_in_an_Alternate_Reality_now_I_have_to_fight_for_my_place_here.md

 Then, one night, I heard the sound of metal hitting the ground.
 It seemed to come from the garage.
 Susan didn't seem to notice.
 A dark suspicion crossed my mind.
 I put on my pants, grabbed a kitchen knife, and cautiously opened the door to the garage.
 It was all quiet.

 There was a wrench lying on the floor; someone is definitely in the house, to be exact, in this very room.
-I already know where the intruder is hiding; after all, I know myself better than anyone else.After this is done, I will finally finish that goddamn closet and put shelves into it.
+I already know where the intruder is hiding; after all, I know myself better than anyone else.

+After this is done, I will finally finish that goddamn closet and put shelves into it.